NamLe05/Focus-Husky/README.md

 ## Features
 Some of the features of our app include a pomodoro timer and a virtual pet which will both serve to help the user focus on completing tasks.
 The virtual pet and timer can be customized to the users’ satisfaction (pet type, color, accessories, pomodoro timer duration and breaks).
 Both features will be present on the screen as the user is working, and the virtual pet will be able to move across the screen and can also be clicked on for interaction purposes.
 The virtual pet will also ensure the user is focusing on tasks during work time and will send reminders if they get distracted.
 The application can connect with canvas and calendars to merge assignment schedules and also keep track of tasks.
 Once a task is completed or a study session is successful, the user will be rewarded with points that can be used towards purchasing accessories for their virtual pets.
 Also, you can add friends in the application and compete with your friends’ pets and share achievements.

+### Operational Use Cases
+As of the **beta release**, the following use cases are now operational per component:
+#### Pet
+Completed by Daniel Li
+1. Interacting with Virtual Pet

+#### Pomodoro
+Completed by Nam Le
+1. Setting Up Pomodoro Timer

+#### Tasks
+Completed by Tony Punnacherry
+1. Sync Canvas Todo Tasks With System

+#### Rewards
+Completed by Nitya Addanki, Emily Du, Aradhna Prasad
+1. Buying Accessories for Pet Using Rewards Earned

 ## Goals
 Develop an app to help college students with focus and productivity when studying and completing assignments.
 Expand our understanding of desktop app development and gain valuable experience in developing a project from scratch within a team.
 Deepen our knowledge of frameworks and tools such as Electron, React, and Node.js.
 As well as strengthen our mastery in languages such as JavaScript/TypeScript, HTML, and CSS.
 Transform the isolating and tedious experience of academic work into one that is engaging and rewarding.